zero25b/zero25b/README.md

- - Open to collaboration on crypto, mathematics, or data science projects
+ - Interested in crypto, mathematics, and data science projects
  - Email me at zero25@tutanota.com

 <!---